Margaret Killjoy: Writing

 Killjoy contributed the short story "We Won't Be Here Tomorrow" to A Punk Rock Future, a 2019 anthology of speculative science fiction and fantasy.
+In 2024 she published The Sapling Cage, the first book of a new medieval fantasy trilogy.

 Killjoy has also edited and written non-fiction works, including the 2009 book Mythmakers & Lawbreakers: Anarchist Writers on Fiction (AK Press), a collection of interviews with anarchist authors of fiction including Ursula K. Le Guin and Alan Moore.
+In 2010, Killjoy published Take What You Need And Compost The Rest, in Dodgem Logic.
 She also was an editor of SteamPunk Magazine, which was in print from 2007 to 2016.
 In the magazine, Killjoy spoke about steampunk as a literary genre that challenges humanity's relationship with technology; she warned against technology separating humanity from its natural environment, which she believed to sacrifice diversity for efficiency.

 Music

 Killjoy founded the feminist black metal band Feminazgûl in 2018.
 She released the band's first EP, The Age of Men Is Over, as a solo project the same year.
 Joined by Laura Beach as lead vocalist and Meredith Yayanos as violinist and theremin player, the band released its first full-length album, No Dawn for Men, in 2020.

 Killjoy is involved in several other musical projects: neofolk Alsarath, blackened doom Vulgarite, and electronica Nomadic War Machine.